This blog post is all about the new Bali.

 While Ahangama still has that untouched, authentic feel, there’s definitely a sense that things are changing.

 Every time you walk down the main street, it feels like a new café, yoga studio, or boutique shop has popped up.
-The area is quickly gaining a reputation for chic, trendy spots that wouldn’t look out of place in Seminyak or Canggu.

-Related blog post to read: The Best Private Villa to Stay in Canggu, Bali
+RELATED blog post to read: The Best Private Villa to Stay in Canggu, Bali

 But it’s not overrun or commercialised yet – it feels like you’re getting in on a secret before everyone else discovers it.